How to Apply - Women's Health Nurse Practitioner, DNP

 We hope you'll join our next cohort of transformative health care leaders.
 Take the first step—submit your application today.

-Common Questions About the Application Process
+Common Questions

 We will consider an applicant with an undergraduate cumulative GPA less than 3.0 who provides evidence of other achievements or abilities that might predict success in the program.
 A strong goals statement, high grades in the nursing prerequisites or other evidence of academic ability may be considered.

 No. Your application will be screened by the admissions committee.
 If you are selected, we will contact you to set up an interview to further assess your ability to be successful in the program.
-Interviews typically begin late January.
+Interviews typically begin in late January.

 There are no tacit or unwritten criteria for admission.
 The best approach is to provide the strongest evidence you can of your potential for success in the program within the stated admission criteria.
 Learn as much as you can about the nursing profession, advanced practice nursing and Seattle University so that you present yourself as a motivated, knowledgeable and interested applicant.